 One day, I sat down to write, and nothing would come.
 No words.
 No thoughts.
 Nothing.
+I could not unlock the thoughts.
 The words caught in my throat—hanging just beyond my breath.
 I desperately sought a way to unlock the thoughts suffocating in my head.

 Words seemed lost.

 The inability to put simple words on paper went on for months.
 This was not typical of me.
 I’m a teacher.
 I taught English and writing to middle schoolers.
 You can’t be at a loss for words with that audience.

 For the past 25 years, I have taught and coached adults.
 I have written curriculum and reports for organizations large and small.
 I debated in high school and college.
 All of my career I have stood in front of hundreds of people and never had a loss for words.

 Words matter.
 Words have always been my medium—the construct of what defines me.

 I would not be beaten.
 If I can be anything, it’s persistent.
 I kept trying to break out of the silence in my head.
 Copying poems, quotes, and passages from books became the only writing that filled my journal.